 DFW is known for its fabulous food.
 There's a nice variety of four- and five-star restaurants serving many different cuisines.
 Whether you're in the mood for a Prime Steak, a flavorful salad or vegetarian dish, Diver Sea Scallops, or a decadent dessert, make a reservation today and celebrate.
-Ratings change from time-to-time so I've also listed a few 4 and 4.5-star restaurants whose food and service deserve the mention.
+Ratings change from time-to-time so there are a few 4 and 4.5-star restaurants listed whose food and service deserve the mention.

 Abacus is one of "Iron Chef" Kent Rathbun's famous restaurants.
 Try out the $65 tasting menu Mondays through Thursdays or a 9-course tasting for $95.
 Enjoy sushi and sashimi, soups and salads, or perhaps Crispy Bacon-Roasted Quail with Cornbread-Chorizo Stuffing.
 Prime steaks, fresh seafood, desserts and Artisan cheese.

 Location: Abacus is located at 4511 McKinney Ave., Dallas, TX.
 Eclectic/International.

 Leave the city behind as you take an elevator down to the restaurant.
 The simple elegance of their dining room makes Dakota's perfect for entertaining clients or impressing a date.

 Location: Dakota's Steakhouse is located at 600 N. Akard Street in Dallas.

 The French Room received the highest rating ever of any restaurant in the United States in the Zagat Survey.
 In addition, it's been named "Most Romantic," "Best French," and one of the top restaurants in America.
 So expect exceptional service and culinary perfection.

 Dress Code: Jackets required for men; ties optional.
 No denim or sneakers.